danielneil/Smart-Worm-Habitat/README.md

 ## It sends alerts, too!

-It will email you if any of the monitored items go above or below the declared thresholds.
+It will alert you if any of the monitored items go above or below the declared thresholds.

 ## And it can watch them ;)